lplam/blog/TEST.md

 You can find PATH_OF_MONGODB_VOLUME with command "docker inspect" and you will see the "Mounts" section in the output.

+<p class="portfolio-content">You can find PATH_OF_MONGODB_VOLUME with command "docker inspect" and you will see the "Mounts" section in the output.</p>

 <br>

 2. Exec to the mongodb container (bash)